 In fact, remarketing is probably my favorite form of advertising.
 I’ve used it to show display ad offers to people who make up my website traffic.

-But, the plethora of recommendations and so-called best practices on launching a successful remarketing campaigns can overwhelm you.
+But, the plethora of recommendations and so-called best practices on launching a successful remarketing campaign can overwhelm you.
 You may be confused about the right platform for your business and timing your campaign.

 In this article, I want to share a simple 3-point checklist that will help you in launching effective remarketing campaigns.